Invalid root Inport/Outport block connection

-Select the diagnostic action to take if Simulink® software detects invalid internal connections to this model's root-level Output port blocks.
+Diagnostic action to take for invalid internal connections to root-level output port blocks

 The types of invalid internal connections are:

-A root output port is connected directly or indirectly to more than one nonvirtual block port:
+A root output port block connects directly or indirectly to more than one nonvirtual block port.

-A root output port is connected to a Ground block:
+A root output port block connects to a Ground block:

-Two root Outport blocks are connected to the same block port:
+Two root Outport blocks connect to the same block port.

-An Outport block is connected to some elements of a block output and not others:
+An Outport block connects to some elements of a block output and not others.

-An Outport block is connected more than once to the same element:
+An Outport block connects more than once to the same element.

-The signal driving the root output port is a test point:
+The signal that drives the root output port block is a test point.

-The output port has a constant sample time, but the driving block has a non-constant sample time:
+The output port block has a constant sample time, but the driving block has a non-constant sample time.

 The driving block has a constant sample time and multiple output ports, and one of the other output ports of the block is a test point.

-The root output port is conditionally computed, you are using Function Prototype Control or a Encapsulated C++ target, and the Function Prototype specification or C++ target specification states that the output variable corresponding to that root output port is returned by value.
+The root output port is conditionally computed and you are using function prototype control or an encapsulated C++ target.
+The function prototype specification or C++ target specification states that the output variable corresponding to that root output port is returned by value.